xpqz/documentation/windows-installation-and-configuration/docs/runtime-applications-and-components.md

 ### Configuration Parameters

 Configuration parameters for these run-time applications, both for the Dyalog engine and for your own application settings, may be specified in a number of ways.
-See Configuration Parameters on page 1.
+See [Configuration Parameters](configuration-parameters/configuration-parameters.md).

 Nevertheless, it is strongly recommended that you use Configuration files.
 In this section we will discuss only Application Configuration files, although User Configuration files may be used as well.